ROCm/rocm_bandwidth_test/docs/how-to/using_rocm_bandwidth_test.rst

 Unidirectional all devices bandwidth
 =====================================

-Run the test to collect performance characteristics of unidirectional copy operations involving ALL devices of a given ROCm platform.
+Run the following test to collect performance characteristics of unidirectional copy operations involving ALL devices of a given ROCm platform.

 .. code-platform::